Senforsce/orch8rion/_docs/content/contributing/aspects/code-templates.md

-Setting `lang: go1.18` for example allows the use of Go generics even when injecting packages that allow for really old Go toolchains to be used (orchestrion is more strict, as it only supports recent toolchains).
+Setting `lang: go1.18` for example allows the use of Go generics even when injecting packages that allow for really old Go toolchains to be used (orch8rion is more strict, as it only supports recent toolchains).

 If unspecified, no particular language requirement is imposed, so the language level specified by the currently compiled module's `go.mod` file will be used.